Our board meetings are are held on the 2nd Wednesday of each month at 5:30pm at the clubhouse.

 YOUTH TEAM – The Hayden Longshots will be accepting new team members for the 2017-2018 shooting season.
 Any youth 5th through 12th grade is welcome.
 If they have not yet tried shotgun sports, please give the club a call to make an appointment so they can come out and give it a try before the fall session begins.
 If you have further questions in regards to this youth team, please don’t hesitate to give Rhonda a call.

 VOLUNTEERS – We are currently looking for members who are willing to volunteer their time to assist us here at the club.
 We are often in need of a volunteer to pull 5-stand and training for this takes less than 5 minutes.
 Our greatest need is on the week-ends.
-For every 10 hours of volunteer time, members are able to purchase a standard punch card at the volunteer rate (currently $25) so this is a great way to offset the cost of shooting.
+For every 10 hours of volunteer time, members are able to purchase a standard punch card at the volunteer rate so this is a great way to offset the cost of shooting.
 If you’re able to help out for either a single day or several days, please let Rhonda or Tahnee know.

-Remember first that safety is of paramount concern to all in handling firearms, so never let your barrel point at anyone, even if the action is open and apparently empty!
+Safety is of paramount concern to all in handling firearms, so never let your barrel point at anyone, even if the action is open and apparently empty!
 It will offend!
 Load your gun only when on the shooting station.
 Follow all the safety rules in the rule book carefully and don’t be offended if you are corrected about one of them.
 Remember also that both eye and ear protection are required for everyone on a field.

 Almost all will welcome you to shoot with them on a squad.
 Introduce yourself if you are new to the club or squad and conversely to a newcomer.
 If you are new to the sport, tell your squad mates that this is the case.
 If you are an experienced shooter, help welcome newcomers and explain rules and perhaps suggestions regarding conduct without being rude or obnoxious.
 Don’t coach new shooters unless requested, and almost always do separately and not at all in registered matches.